 Home \ Phoenix Driving on a Suspended License Lawyer

 Have you been arrested for driving on a suspended license in Arizona?
-Contact the Phoenix criminal defense attorneys at Orent Law Offices for immediate legal assistance.
+Contact the Phoenix criminal defense attorneys at Orent Law Offices, PLC for immediate legal assistance.
 A misdemeanor conviction can have serious consequences – today and years down the line.
 A strong defense is the best way to protect yourself.
 Give us a call and schedule a free consultation to learn more.

 Now, a license suspension is only temporary.
 This means that you are allowed to reinstate your license after your suspension period, provided that you resolve all outstanding issues and apply for reinstatement.